startandroid/dialoghelper/README.md

 # Dialog Helper
-A small library that helps you to create a simple android dialog.
+A small library that helps you to create a simple android dialog and handle results.

 Features:
 - supports screen rotate